 Budget: 4,999,012.50 euroa (Forum Virium Helsinki: 1 306 250 €)

-Partners: University of Amsterdam (coordinator), OASC – Open & Agile Smart Cities (manager), ENoLL – European Network of Living Labs, Centre de Visio per Computador, Sociedade Portugesa ee Inovacao, Porto Digital, City of Amsterdam, Forum Virium Helsinki, Demos Helsinki, Amsterdam University of Applied Sciences, Engineering, Domus Social
+Partners: University of Amsterdam, OASC – Open & Agile Smart Cities & Communities (manager), ENoLL – European Network of Living Labs, Centre de Visio per Computador, Sociedade Portugesa ee Inovacao, Porto Digital, City of Amsterdam, Forum Virium Helsinki, Demos Helsinki, Amsterdam University of Applied Sciences, Engineering, Domus Social

 Our role

-The role of Forum Virium Helsinki in the CommuniCity project is to organize Open Calls and to facilitate the piloting process.
-Forum Virium Helsinki is responsible for the Helsinki local needs assessment, local engagement with solutions providers (applying to the open calls) and for piloting of up to 20 solutions (Agile pilots) in Helsinki.
+The role of Forum Virium Helsinki in the CommuniCity project was to organize Open Calls and to facilitate the piloting process.
+Forum Virium Helsinki was responsible for the Helsinki local needs assessment, local engagement with solutions providers (applying to the open calls) and for piloting of up to 20 solutions (Agile pilots) in Helsinki.

-Forum Virium Helsinki brings forward its extensive methodology for ‘Agile pilots’ experimentation to lead the Piloting and Open Call Work Packages in the project.
-Forum Virium Helsinki has a vast experience in implementing agile pilots and open calls in urban environments at national as well as international level.
+Forum Virium Helsinki brought forward its extensive methodology for ‘Agile pilots’ experimentation and led the Piloting and Open Call Work Packages in the project.
+Forum Virium Helsinki was a vast experience in implementing agile pilots and open calls in urban environments at national as well as international level.

 Benefits for Helsinki

-CommuniCity actively engages with citizen groups and communities that are not getting sufficient attention from the society.
-The project seeks to identify and understand needs that are characteristic to hard-to-reach, marginalized communities.
+CommuniCity actively engaged with citizen groups and communities that are not getting sufficient attention from the society.
+The project seeked to identify and understand needs that are characteristic to hard-to-reach, marginalized communities.

-CommuniCity’s engagement with hard-to-reach communities within the city, is expected to produce sustainable solutions that improve the quality of living for the members of the group.
-The project shares its results with the city stakeholders.
+CommuniCity’s engagement with hard-to-reach communities within the city, produced sustainable solutions that improved the quality of living for the members of the group.
+The project shared its results with the city stakeholders.
 City officials and policy-makers can utilize the insights of the project to make changes to city practices and policies when needed.

 Photo: Helsinki Partners / Hayley